drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 set of overshooting parameters, initial mass and initial metallicity to try out.
-You will then compare the results of these parameter settings to the model you produced in lab 1.
-Meanwhile, we will collect some basic results from everyone's model and examine the correlations between different parameters together.
+You will then compare the results of these parameter settings to the model you produced in session 1.
+Meanwhile, we will collect some basic results from everyone's models and examine the correlations between different parameters together.